 A public hearing on the public review draft 2023 Regional Transportation Plan and High Capacity Transit Strategy was held at a Metro Council meeting on Thursday July 27, 2023 at the Metro Regional Center and online.
-The closed caption transcript of hearing testimony is included in Appendix E of the final comment report.
-Twenty people testified in-person or through written testimony on a range of topics, including:
+The closed caption transcript of hearing testimony is included in Appendix E. Twenty people testified in-person or through written testimony on a range of topics, including: